rufinakuznetsova8-droid/power-bi-student-performance/README.md

 # Student Performance Analysis

-  ## About the project
+##About the project

 This project presents a Power BI dashboard designed to analyze student academic performance and assessment results.

 ![Student Performance Dashboard](images/student-performance-dashboard.png)

-  ## Analysis
+ ##Analysis

 The dashboard provides an analysis of students' grades across different types of assessments, including tests, projects, exams, and homework.

- ## The analysis includes:
+ ##The analysis includes:

-- Overall average grade across all assessments;
+- Overall average grade across all assessments
-- Average grades by assessment type;
+- Average grades by assessment type
-- Average grade distribution by subject;
+- Average grade distribution by subject
-- Average grades by subject and class;
+- Average grades by subject and class
-- Distribution of negative grades by assessment type;
+- Distribution of negative grades by assessment type
-- Monthly changes in student grades;
+- Monthly changes in student grades
 - Student performance trends, MoM changes, YTD analysis, and a two-month forecast

-  ## Interactive filters
+##Interactive filters

 The dashboard includes interactive filters by: